The RST Art Collection

 How can you support the Art Collection?

-The RST Art Fund allows members and the general public to financially support the Society in the management and conservation of its comprehensive collection of artworks.
-Donations over $2 are tax deductible in Australia.
+The RST Library and Art Fund allows members and the general public to financially support the Society in the management and conservation of its comprehensive collection of artworks.
+Donations over $2 may be tax deductible in Australia.